davidcpgray/hello-world/README.md

 # hello-world
 My First Git Project

 Here are my first changes to the "My First Git Project" README file.
-There may be a few 'My First' items in this project.
+Let's see how this handles a partial line change...